NicholasL1/NicholasL1/README.md

 <h1 align="center">Hi 👋, I'm Nicholas Lachhman</h1>
 <h3 align="center">A passionate Software Engineer from Toronto</h3>

-- 🔭 I’m currently working on [QuantumChat, a chat application:](https://quantum-bot-core.vercel.app/)
+- 🔭 I’m currently working on convincing my code to work like it does in my head

-- 🌱 I’m currently learning **AWS,Golang,and Express/Node**
+- 🌱 I’m currently learning **AWS, Golang, and Express/Node**

 - 👨‍💻 All of my projects are available at [https://ajaylachhman109.wixsite.com/nicholas-lachhman](https://ajaylachhman109.wixsite.com/nicholas-lachhman)